 The property industry has two sectors, the residential and commercial sectors.
 Commercial landlords seem to be professional, usually full-time landlords with long term investment property portfolios.

 Members who require landlord advice have access to commercial property solicitors.
 The other membership benefits are the same as their residential counterparts.

 What is the cost of joining an association?

-Is there a free landlords association that I can join?
+Is there a good association that I can join?

-The staff who work at the BLA, including the CEO and its lawyers are 100% dedicated to helping landlords and campaigning for landlords to be treated fairly.
-They are unpaid volunteers working full time; this allows the association to offer a unique service to landlords nationally.
+The staff who work at the BLA, including the CEO and its lawyers, are 100% dedicated to helping members and campaigning for landlords to be treated fairly.
+They are unpaid volunteers working full time; this allows them to offer a unique service to landlords nationally.